YudaiTSUTSUMI/multiPhysicsSWInterFoam/README.md

-# multiPhysicsSWInterFoam
+# multiCoastFoam
 This repository provides a set of custom [OpenFOAM®](https://www.openfoam.com/) solvers, the open-source CFD framework developed by OpenCFD Ltd., for coastal and ocean engineering applications.

 It includes:
 - **SWRiemannFoam**, a two-dimensional shallow water equation solver based on an approximate Riemann solver.
 - **overInterDyMFoam+**, an extended three-dimensional Navier–Stokes solver with enhanced dynamic mesh and fluid–structure interaction capabilities.
-- **multiPhysicsSWInterFoam**, a coupled multi-physics solver that integrates SWRiemannFoam and overInterDyMFoam+ to enable hybrid 2D–3D simulations.
+- **multiCoastFoam**, a coupled multi-physics solver that integrates SWRiemannFoam and overInterDyMFoam+ to enable hybrid 2D–3D simulations.

 Together, these solvers allow efficient modeling of large-scale wave propagation and localized, high-resolution flow interactions within a unified OpenFOAM framework.